 Oakland, CA 94613

-Program contact: Jess Heaney, Coordinator of English Graduate Program
+Program contact: Jess Heaney, Coordinator of English Graduate Programs

-Degrees offered: MFA in Creative Writing, MFA in Book Art and Creative Writing, MA in English and American Literature
+Degrees offered: MFA (Creative Writing, Book Art and Creative Writing) MA (English and American Literature)

 Genres: poetry, fiction, creative nonfiction